Imprints of primordial magnetic fields in gravitational collapse during early structure formation: DNS results

-We turn to the question of how magnetic field amplification in a self-gravitating collapsing cloud is influenced by the level of turbulence in the system.
-For this purpose, we conduct a parameter study by varying the viscosity $\nu$ (and likewise the magnetic resistivity $\eta$) in our simulations.
+Next, we turn to the question of how magnetic field amplification in a self-gravitating collapsing cloud is influenced by the level of turbulence in the system.
+For this purpose, we conducted a parameter study by varying the viscosity $\nu$ (and likewise the magnetic resistivity, $\eta$) in our simulations.

-In Fig.~\ref{fig_growth_eta}, we compare simulations with different $\nu$ and hence, different Reynolds numbers $\Rey$.
+In Fig.~\ref{fig_growth_eta}, we compare simulations with different $\nu$ values and, hence, with different Reynolds numbers, $\Rey$.
 The top panel of Fig.~\ref{fig_growth_eta} shows the time evolution of $\Rey$ for different runs.
 The highest $\Rey \approx 4000$ is reached in Run H2d, although the viscous and resistive scales, $k_\nu = k_\eta$, are not resolved in this case.
 Our reference run, Run H2b, has the highest $\Rey \approx 400$, while $k_\eta$ remains resolved until the simulation is over.
 Run H1a starts with the lowest $\Rey \approx 10$, well below the critical value of $\Rey \approx 100$ required for small-scale dynamo action \citep{HaugenEtAl2004}.
 Generally, we find that $\Rey$ decreases over time in all runs throughout the simulated period.
 This occurs despite initializing the simulations with velocity fluctuations that are later sustained by turbulence driven during gravitational collapse, keeping $U_\mathrm{rms}$ approximately constant.
 However, the turbulent driving scale, set by the evolving Jeans scale, decreases over time, leading to the observed decrease in $\Rey$.